Exabyte-io/documentation/docs/tutorials/dft/chemical/reaction-profile-qe.md

 H2 + H  <==>  H + H2
 ```

 In this triatomic reaction, the middle H atom breaks the bond with first atom and forms a molecule with third atom.
 We will thus calculate the energy activation barrier of this reaction.
+This same example is also offered as part of the Quantum ESPRESSO online documentation [^1].

 ## Workflow Structure